-The Company was originally incorporated on April 23, 2002 in Minnesota as BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
+The Company was originally incorporated on April 23, 2002 in Minnesota as BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Effective December 16, 2013, the Company reincorporated in Delaware through a merger with and into a Delaware Corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
 Our address is 2915 Commers Drive, Suite 900, Eagan, Minnesota 55121.
 Our telephone number is 651-389-4800, and our website address is www.skylinemedical.com.
 Information on our website is not included or incorporated by reference in this report.